For cPanel & WHM 11.48

 (Home >> Server Contacts >> Contact Manager)

-The Contact Manager interface allows you to specify when your server will send notifications for each communication method, and the priority of each type of alert.
+This interface allows you to specify when your server sends notifications for each communication method, and the priority of each type of alert.

-- Your server uses the system contact information for notifications, which the system administrator configured when they initially installed cPanel & WHM.
+- Your server uses the system contact information for notifications.

 Set your alert preferences